Converting EE or I paper bonds to electronic bonds

 - Select ManageDirect.

 - In the Manage My Linked Accounts menu, select Establish a Conversion Linked Account.
+If this option doesn’t appear, you have a Conversion Linked Account already.
+Skip to step 6 below.

 - Review the information about conversion linked accounts.